MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 >Embedded images without text metadata aren't processed.

-## Import FAQs and other documents to your community
+## Import FAQs and other documents to populate question-and-answer pairs

 Community admins can import PDF, DOC, or TXT files (up to 5 MB) from their devices to populate communities with useful information.
 The Answers Intelligent Importer uses AI to extract question/answer pairs from the document.